delawarePro/dlw-optimizely-sds/README.md

 ... and the following line to the Middleware setup:

     app
-        .ConfigureSds();
+        .ConfigureSitemap();

-This enables the SDS code.
+This enables the Sitemap code.
 The next section shows how to configure this per site.

 ## Site configuration

-The SDS can be enabled per site instance.
-Add this for each site to enable Sds, where _site_ is a site definition:
+The Sitemap can be enabled per site instance.
+Add this for each site to enable Sitemap, where _site_ is a site definition:

     serviceProvider
-        .AddEmbeddedSdsCatalog(site, new[]{"nl","nl-be","en"}, catalog => catalog.WithDefaults());
+        .AddEmbeddedSitemapCatalog(site, new[]{"nl","nl-be","en"}, catalog => catalog.WithDefaults());

 This configures the site catalog with all defaults.

 ### Customizations

-If the default settings don't cover all required Sds scenarios, the defaults to pick from in code are:
+If the default settings don't cover all required Sitemap scenarios, the defaults to pick from in code are:

     serviceProvider
-        .AddSdsCatalog(site, new [] { /* languages for site */ "en", "nl-be" }
+        .AddSitemapCatalog(site, new [] { /* languages for site */ "en", "nl-be" }
              catalog => catalog
             .WithDefaultBlocks()
-            .WithDefaultStorage()
             .WithDefaultMapping()
             .WithBlockRoots(BlockRoots)
-            .WithDefaultFilters())
+            .WithDefaultFilters()
+            .WithDefaultPageProvider())
-        .WithEmbeddedSdsSitemap(site, languages);
+        .WithEmbeddedSitemap(site, languages);

 #### WithDefaultBlocks